Tandemz/tandemz.io/src/pages/index.md

     coming_soon: false
     actions: []
   - title: Stay in control of your recruitment
-    content: |-
-      Review participant profiles and handpick who gets to participate in your study.
-Need more information?
-Message participants directly in the app, centralise your exchanges and say goodbye to annoying email back and forth!

-      What about scheduling?
-Sync your availabilities and let participants book themselves on your calendar.
+    content: "Review participant profiles and handpick who gets to participate in your study. \n\nNeed more information?
+Message participants directly in the app, centralise your exchanges and say goodbye to annoying email back and forth!\n\nSync your availabilities and let participants book themselves on your calendar."
     image: "/images/illustration-schedule.svg"
     image_alt: ''
     is_beta: false